Skyline Cellular Elevator Emergency Phone Solution

 Go Cellular: Incorporating Your Emergency Phone Lines in Your Future Proofing Process

-Emergency phone lines, such as the dedicated landlines used in each of your elevator cabs, are not always prioritized in this elimination.
+Emergency phone lines, such as the dedicated phone lines used in each of your elevator cabs, are not always prioritized in this elimination.

-VoIP can be problematic for elevator emergency phone service because of specific code requirements including monitoring around the clock and the ability of the monitoring party to call back into the cab in the event of a disconnection.
-24/7 monitoring will often mean you have a third party involved and if on VoIP, that third party may need to have access to your network.
-Ask your IT team how they feel about that.
-Outside of internal comfort levels with outside access to your network, relying on the availability of internet service for emergency events is not recommended.
-Emergency lines do not typically fit the bill for VoIP.
+VoIP can be problematic for elevator emergency phone service due to specific code requirements, including 24/7 monitoring and the ability of the monitoring party to call back into the cab if a disconnection occurs.
+24/7 monitoring will often mean you have a third party involved and if on VoIP, that third party may need to have access to your network—something your IT team may not be entirely comfortable with.
+Beyond internal concerns, relying on internet service during emergencies is not recommended.
+For this reason, cellular emergency call boxes can provide a reliable alternative to landlines, avoiding the pitfalls of network dependence.
 Learn more: How VoIP Works (Or Doesn’t Work) with Your Elevator Emergency Phone Service.

-That doesn’t mean there’s not a solution.
-Landline service, while reliable, is not the only answer.
-In fact, it is far from perfect, especially when it comes to time to connect.
+That doesn’t mean there’s no solution.
+While landline service is reliable, it’s not the only answer—and it’s far from perfect, especially when it comes to connection speed in emergencies.

 More about the basics of VoIP vs. landlines and other phone line information >>